boa-dev/boa-dev.github.io/blog/2025-06-15-temporal-impl-1.md

 let plain_date = PlainDate::try_new_iso(2025, 6, 9)?;
 ```

-Interestingly enough, the `_iso` constructors are actually extensions of
+Interestingly enough, the `_iso` constructors are mostly expressing a
-Temporal specification to provide a similar API in Rust.
-This is because
+part of the JavaScript API, just in native Rust.
+This is because in
-the `_iso` constructors are assumed to exist due to resolving an
+JavaScript the `_iso` constructors are assumed to exist due to resolving
-`undefined` calendar to the default ISO calendar.
+an `undefined` calendar to the default ISO calendar.

 ## Let's discuss `Now`